faturita/faturita.github.io/_pages/cv.md

 {% include base_path %}

+Rodrigo Ramele is a Computer Engineering from the Universidad Nacional de La Matanza (Argentina).
+He holds a Graduate Specialization in Cryptography from the Instituto Enseñanza Superior M.Savio (Argentina) and Graduate Research Specialization in Robotics and Bioengineering from Tohoku University (Japan).
+He completed his Ph.D in Brain Computer Interfaces at the Instituto Tecnológico de Buenos Aires (Argentina) in 2018, working on the analysis of EEG using Computer Vision techniques.
+He also worked as Senior Research Officer at the University of Essex on neuralcorrelates of decision making and Human-AI Teams.
+His interests encompass Assistive Robotics and Brain Computer Interfaces.
+He has experience working professionally as a software engineer for several companies and as Assistant Professor in Artificial Intelligence, Computer Vision, Robotics and Signal Processing.

 Education
 ======
 * Professional Engineering in Computer Science (B.S.), Universidad Nacional de La Matanza, Bs.
 As.
 Argentina, 2001